Faculty of Science

 About Faculty of Science

 The Faculty of Science is located at the Leiden Bio Science Park.
-It was founded more than two centuries ago and currently almost 6500 people are working and studying at the eight institutes.
+It was founded more than two centuries ago and currently, more than 8000 people are working and studying at the eight institutes.

 The Faculty of Science is spread over various buildings.
 The Science Campus consists of the Gorlaeus Building, Gorlaeus Lecture Halls, Gorlaeus Faculty Office, LMUY, Huygens, Oort and Snellius.
 The buildings Sylvius and Van Steenis are also situated at the Bio Science Park.